cryptoecc/ETH-ECC/tutorial.md

 Except these, you can use any `chainId` like 12345 what i did.

-### 2. Set the directory path for block data stroage
+### 2.2 Set the directory path for block data stroage

 Now we have to make a directory to store information.
 I made `geth-test` folder.
 You can make it anywhere. my directory is `/home/hskim/Documents/geth-test`

-Finally, We are ready to start.

-Move to `/go-ethereum/build/bin`, open terminal and follow it
+Move to `/Eth-ECC/build/bin`, open terminal and follow it

 ```
 $ ./geth --datadir your_own_storage init genesis_file_name.json